yigbt/deepFPlearn/README.md

 # deepFPlearn

-Link molecular structures of chemicals (in form of topological fingerprints) with multiple targets
+Link molecular structures of chemicals (in form of topological fingerprints) with multiple targets.

 ## Usage

-You can either generate your own singularity container from the provided configuration file or generate a single conda environment to use `deepFPlearn`.
+You can either generate your own singularity container from the provided configuration file or generate a single conda environment to use the `dfpl` package.

 ### Singularity container